 In January, Vermeer Corp. announced similarly big news via a distribution partnership with the MultiOne brand mentioned earlier.
-MultiOne will supply Vermeer-branded loader models to be sold, serviced and supported exclusively through Vermeer dealers across North America and the Caribbean.
+MultiOne will supply Vermeer-branded loader models to be sold, serviced and supported through Vermeer dealers across North America and the Caribbean.
+Of note: Slaymaker Rentals in Washington Boro, Pa, is also an exclusive dealer for MultiOne products.
 Vermeer-branded units will feature all of MultiOne’s compact articulated loader models ranging from 933 to 1,590 lbs operating capacity.
 These models feature a telescopic boom too, and a bunch of attachments ranging from buckets to breakers.

 Avant Tecno USA has really been pushing its big line of compact articulated loaders hard in America for the last few years — especially at trade shows.
 The company has seven different series and 13 models of loaders, including its “e series” battery-powered electric variant, aimed at indoor use with zero emissions, extremely low noise, integrated battery charger and the “Optidrive drive circuit.”